Have you ever found yourself in a situation when you simply don’t have a clue how to do something?

 Engraving Cutters are a perfect choice for material which isn’t so hard.
 You can use it on wood and plastic as well as on softer metals like brass.

 Diamond Wheel Points are designed for fine-detail work.
 The bits are covered in diamond particles, which make them perfect for engraving harder materials, like glass.

-As we already mentioned the Flexible Shaft attachment is excellent choice when engraving because with 127mm cable you can be more flexible while engraving.
+As we already mentioned the Flexible Shaft attachment is an excellent choice when engraving because with 127mm cable you can be more flexible while engraving.
 This attachment is perfect when doing detailed work.

-For the beginning choose soft materials (brass, copper, leather, plastics and wood) because it will be much easier to control your work.
+For the beginning, choose soft materials (brass, copper, leather, plastics and wood) because it will be much easier to control your work.
 Also, choose flat shape because it will be much easier to practice when you don’t have to worry about angles.